 When are the 3D printed houses ready?

-The time-line depends on house size.
-Many companies can build a 3D house from 1 to 3 days.
+The timeline depends on house size.
+Many companies can build a 3D house in 1 to 3 days.
 The small houses (less than 650 square feet) can be printed in less than a day.
 It takes three days if the homes are about 2,000 square feet.

 This estimated time is for 3D printing the exterior and interior walls.
 You know that you’d need additional time to finish your house.
 You’d need to add windows, doors, fixtures, plumbing, cooling, heating, and electrical.